draptik/dotfiles/README.md

-# Common configuration files for MY STUFF
+# Common configuration files for my stuff

-Currently a have 2 machines running arch linux (laptop and desktop).
+Currently I a have 2 machines running arch linux (laptop and desktop).

 YMMV...